 Say you buy an e-book for $10, then pay the balance off over five months in $2 installments.
 That would benefit your payment history by adding five timely payments to your credit report.

-Your score would also benefit from having such a low utilization ratio. $10 divided by $500 is 2%, and it would only decrease as you paid off your balance.
+Your score would also benefit from having such a low utilization ratio. $10 is only 1.3% of $750, and that will only decrease as you pay off your balance.

 📗 Learn More: Your credit utilization ratio is one of the most significant metrics affecting your credit score.
 Find out how it works and how to improve yours: What Is Credit Utilization, How It’s Calculated and How to Improve It.